And I just, I mean, when you hear this, dig deep to find your gut reaction.

 Larry King giving me all kinds of grief for not being on the Powell bandwagon.

-I'm never on a conventional wisdom bandwagon because there was a problem.
+I'm never on the conventional wisdom because there was a problem.

-And I said, once he does that, once he tells us what his view on his abortion on abortion is, once he identifies a party, that 70%'s gonna get smaller, it's gonna get a lot smaller.
+And I said, once he does that, once he tells us what his view on his abortion, on abortion is, once he identifies a party, that 70% is going to get smaller.

 Well, the Democrats almost have the same circumstance now on immigration.